OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 * disable PFS or
 * allow connections to local domains

 ATS exceptions can be applied globally or per domain basis.
 The application can globally disable ATS, but opt in for individual domains.
-The following listing from Apple Developer documentation shows the structure of the `NSAppTransportSecurity` dictionary<sup>[1]</sup>.
+The following listing from Apple Developer documentation shows the structure of the `[NSAppTransportSecurity](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/plist/info/NSAppTransportSecurity "API Reference NSAppTransportSecurity")` dictionary.

 ```
 NSAppTransportSecurity : Dictionary {